 Dr Elaine Duncan who joined GCU in 1993 is a psychologist and counsellor.

-Dr Carol Emslie is a Senior Lecturer within the Institute for Applied Health Research / School of Life Sciences at Glasgow Caledonian University and leads the Substance Use & Misuse research group.
+Dr Carol Emslie is a Reader within the Institute for Applied Health Research / School of Health and Life Sciences at GCU and leads the Substance Use & Misuse research group.

 Jeanette received her degree in Accountancy from Glasgow University.
 She then joined Ernst & Young, where she remained for 5 years, completing her Chartered Accountancy training contract during this time.